faust64/kube-magic/README.md

  * Monitoring stack: `make deploy-prometheus` (kubespray/openshift)
  * Tekton: `make deploy-tekton` (kubespray -- WARNING: some manual fix required afterwards)

+Alternatively, deploying Prometheus on Kubernetes can be done using: https://github.com/Worteks/k8s-prometheus - which includes ARM support, missing from kube-state-metrics, as shipped by roles in the playbooks we have here.

 #### EFK on Kubernetes

 Note that deploying the logging stack on Kubernetes, you will then have to